Custom Insert Molding Service

 What inserts can I use for custom insert molding service?

 Inserts can be metal (such as steel, aluminum, copper), ceramic, or hard plastics, depending on the strength, corrosion resistance, and other requirements of the final product.
-Don’t know how to choose, let the Jiangzhi to help you!
+Don’t know how to choose, let the Jiangzhi help you!

 How long is the production cycle of insertion molding?